 |

-Best places to dive in the Coral Triangle + conservation challenges
+Incredible Places to Dive in the Coral Triangle + Conservation Challenges

-Spanning the tropical waters of Indonesia, Malaysia, Papua New Guinea, Philippines, Solomon Islands and Timor-Leste, the Coral Triangle is considered the global epicentre of marine biodiversity.
+Spanning the tropical waters of Indonesia, Malaysia, Papua New Guinea, the Philippines, Solomon Islands and Timor-Leste, the Coral Triangle is a global epicentre of marine biodiversity.

-Over 600 species of reef-building corals form the living foundation of the Coral Triangle.
-Together, they provide essential habitat, food and shelter for the fish and invertebrates that call these waters home.
+Let’s start with the facts.
+Over 600 species of reef-building corals form the living foundation of the Coral Triangle and new species are being discovered all the time.
+Together, they provide essential habitat, food and shelter for the fish (at least 3,000 species) and invertebrates (in their thousands) that call these waters home.

 Philippines